ChatKitty/chatkitty-api-docs/source/web/index.html.md

 registration.deregister(); // ChannelEventListenerRegistration
 ```

+If you no longer wish to receive events with a channel event listener, deregister it by
-Deregister a `ChannelEventListener` by calling the `ChannelEventListenerRegistration.deregister()` method on
+calling the `ChannelEventListenerRegistration.deregister()` method on
 `ChannelEventListenerRegistration` object returned from registering the event listener.

 # Messages